Woodbridge School

 Woodbridge School is a private day and boarding school in Woodbridge, Suffolk, England, founded in 1577, for the poor of Woodbridge.
 It was later supported by the Seckford Foundation.
-Woodbridge School has been co-educational since September 1974.
+It has been co-educational since September 1974.

 History

 The school was founded in 1577 but, like many others, lapsed during the English Civil War.
-In 1662, Robert Marryott, known as ‘the great eater’, hosted a feast for local worthies in Woodbridge that began at the Crown Hotel and finished at the King's Head in Woodbridge.
-From this feast came the reincarnation of the school which today enjoys the curious claim of being the only school in the country to have been founded in two public houses.
+It was re-established in 1662.

 The Free School, Woodbridge, was an expression of the new confidence in England following the restoration of the monarchy in 1660.
-Local citizens contributed to the founding of the school in 1662, appointing a schoolmaster on an annual salary of £25 to teach, without charge, ten ‘sons of the meaner sort of the inhabitants of the town’.
+Local citizens contributed to the founding of the school in 1662, appointing a schoolmaster on an annual salary of £25 to teach, without charge, ten "sons of the meaner sort of the inhabitants of the town".
 Additional pupils paid an annual fee of £1.

-After a difficult start, including the ravages of the plague in 1666, the School flourished and enjoyed a glorious era in the eighteenth century when the East Anglian gentry enrolled their sons in great numbers.
+After a difficult start, including the ravages of the plague in 1666, the school flourished in the eighteenth century.
 By the mid-nineteenth century, the cramped School building was proving inadequate and in 1861 the school integrated with the Seckford Trust, an almshouse charity, becoming a part beneficiary of an endowment left to the town of Woodbridge in 1587 by Thomas Seckford, Master of the Court of Requests to Queen Elizabeth I.

 In 1864 the school moved from the centre of town on the site of the former Augustinian house of Woodbridge Priory to its present site with 45 acre of wooded grounds overlooking Woodbridge.
+At this time formally titled "Seckford Grammar School", the school became more commonly known as "The Woodbridge Grammar School" and then, from around 1895, simply "Woodbridge School".
+It joined the Headmasters' and Headmistresses' Conference (HMC) in 1907.

-In 1974 the school became fully co-educational and today has 725 pupils.
+From 1945 the school was a direct grant grammar school, opting to return to full independent status in 1976 when the scheme was phased out.